Toandz1125/Charity-Fundraising-Platform/README.md

 ## Security

+- Transaction id are hashed using SHA-256
-- Passwords are hashed using SHA-256
+- Passwords are hashed using ECC
 - JWT-based authentication
 - CORS enabled for API access
 - Input validation on both frontend and backend